Barbara-Padilha/DMML2022_Google/documentation/Report.md

  from sklearn.metrics import confusion_matrix, accuracy_score, precision_score, recall_score, f1_score
 ```

-After this crutial step, we begin to code our model by creating the `Pipeline` that we will to fit our train data and classify our sentences, for the `Logistic Regression`, we use:
+After this crutial step, we begin to code our model by creating the `pipeline` that we will to fit our train data and classify our sentences, for the `Logistic Regression`, we use:

 ```ruby
  tfidf = TfidfVectorizer(sublinear_tf=True, min_df=5, norm='l2', encoding='latin-1', ngram_range=(1, 2))